openid/AppAuth-Android/README.md

 ### Configuration

-You can configure AppAuth by specifying the endpoints directly:
+You can configure communication with your chosen authorization server by specifying the endpoints directly:

 ```java
 AuthorizationServiceConfiguration config =